thearnavrustagi/Musket/README.md

 - [x] ERROR_HANDELING
 ## RELEASE 2
 - [ ] SYNTAX
-  - [ ] Multi Threading
+  - [x] Multi Threading (more like processes)
   - [ ] Structures/classes
   - [ ] For loops
   - [ ] flow control and other advanced functions
-  - [ ] Allowing the usage of parenthesis and semi colons in code
+  - [x] Allowing the usage of parenthesis and semi colons in code
   - [x] Debugging the if/else and while's multiprinting error
 - [ ] Maths
   - [ ] priortizing parenthesis